dotnet/docs/docs/csharp/language-reference/xmldoc/index.md

 - The C# compiler validates the comments match the API signatures for relevant tags.
 - Tools that process the XML documentation files can define XML elements and attributes specific to that tool.

-In addition, tools like Visual Studio provide intellisense for many common XML elements used in documentation comments.
+Tools like Visual Studio provide intellisense for many common XML elements used in documentation comments.

 This article covers these activities: